i6092467/NNGC-SLIMMBA/README.md

 Folder `Experiments` contains scripts for running experiments on permuted and synthetic data and cross-validation.

 For a detailed description of function arguments, consult the documentation provided in the code.
 The dataset is publicly available [here](https://www.research-collection.ethz.ch/handle/20.500.11850/422459).
+Further details of the analysis can be found in our [*Cell Reports* paper](https://www.cell.com/cell-reports/fulltext/S2211-1247(21)01373-5).